cvat-ai/cvat/site/content/en/docs/integration/toloka.md

      contains images intended for an adult audience.
    - **Accept solutions automatically**: Enable this if you wish for completed pools to be automatically accepted.
-   - **Close pool after completion, sec**: Enter the time limit, in seconds, within which each job should be completed.
-You can also click on the field to select from one of the predefined periods.
+   - **Close pool after completion, sec**: The interval during which the pool will remain open from the moment all tasks are completed.
+     Minimum — 0, maximum — 259200 seconds (three days).
-   - **Time per task suite, sec**: Enter the time allowed for completing a task suite, in seconds.
+   - **Time per task suite, sec**: Enter the time limit, in seconds, within which each job ьгые be completed.
      The Toloker will see the deadline in the task information on the main Toloka page and also in CVAT interface.
 Uncompleted tasks are redistributed to other Tolokers.
    - **Days for manual review by requester**: Specify the Review period in days — the number of days for the review (from 1 to 21 days from the task completion date).